8ctopus/sciter-components/README.md

 ### key methods

-The `Element` class contains the following methods that are important for components:
+The following methods are important for components:

 - `componentDidMount()` - called once immediately after element was attached to the DOM tree